Battle Royale (film): Legacy

-In 2009, Quentin Tarantino listed Battle Royale as his favorite film released since he began directing in 1992.
+In 2009, Quentin Tarantino listed Battle Royale as one of his favorite films since he began directing in 1992.
 That same year, Moviefone included it in the top three of its "50 Best Movies of the Decade" list.
 Jon Condit of Dread Central called it "one of the best movies [he's] ever seen."
 Bloody Disgusting ranked the film fifteenth in its list of the "Top-20 Horror Film of the Decade", with the article calling the film "a go-for-break extravaganza: fun, provocative, ultra-violent, and bound to arouse controversy (which it did) ... the film [is] more than just an empty provocation; it builds character through action, a method all good filmmakers should seek to emulate."
 In 2010, Empire ranked Battle Royale #235 and #82 on their lists of "The 500 Greatest Movies of All Time" and "The 100 Best Films of World Cinema," respectively.
 Time magazine included the film in its list of Top 10 Ridiculously Violent Movies.
 In 2012, The Independent included it in its "10 best sports movies ever made" list.
 Complex magazine ranked it #47 in its list of The 50 Best Action Movies of All Time.